 John Carroll University offers an on-campus Bachelor’s in Peace, Justice, and Human Rights that is ranked among the state’s top peace studies and conflict resolution degree programs.
-This peace studies degree program offers several minors in this degree in peacebuilding and conflict resolution, poverty and social justice, racial justice, and environmental justice.
-The core curriculum includes conflict resolution, human rights, social justice, and critical inquiry, plus an internship of 3 semester credits.
+This peace studies degree program offers several minors this degree in peacebuilding and conflict resolution, poverty and social justice, racial justice, and environmental justice.
+The core curriculum includes conflict resolution, human rights, social justice, and critical inquiry, plus an internship of 3-semester credits.
 Internship opportunities include Catholic Peacebuilding Relief Services, UN Job List, and Notre Dame’s Kroc Institute, to name a few.

 John Carroll University (JCU) was established in 1886 as St. Ignatius College.
 John Carroll University remains affiliated with the Roman Catholic Church and serves more than 3,500 students.
 For the past decade, US News has recognized John Carroll University among the top Midwest regional institutions of higher learning.